gexijin/sge/content/home/about.md

 # Biography

-Dr. Steven Xijin Ge is an Associate Professor, focusing on bioinformatics.
+Dr. Steven Xijin Ge is an Associate Professor, bioinformatics.